j2kampen/ioSender-UWLab/readme.md

 - **User Interface Simplifications**: Removed unnecessary buttons and features, such as Z-axis jogging (since our plasma cutter operates without active Z-axis movement) and probing.

 ## Installation
-1. Clone this repository
+1. Download and extract the latest release.
-2. Build the application following the original ioSender build instructions.
+2. Run ioSender.exe to start the application.

 ## Date
-January 30, 2025
+February 7, 2025